Partron1/Sales_performance/README.md

 A dynamic dashboard that lists and describe key plots: line chart,bar chart and histogram.
 #### Target Audience
 - *Sales Managers: To monitor team and individual performance.*
-- *Head of Sales: To assess strategic sales performance and ROI.*
+- *Head of Sales: To assess strategic sales performance.*
 - *Regional Sales Reps: To understand their performance and areas of opportunity.*
 - *Marketing Team: To identify campaign impact on sales.*